Mastering Living Room Design with Two Focal Points

 Let’s explore clever ways that you can handle this decorating dilemma in your own home.

-In a living room, the primary focal point should be the center of attention, but that doesn’t mean other elements can’t also shine.
+In a living room, the primary focal point should naturally take center stage, but that doesn’t mean other elements can’t have their moment, too.

 How to find the focal point in your living room?

-Identifying the main focal point in your living room can sometimes feel like playing detective in your own home.
-But don’t worry, it’s pretty easy to figure out.
+Identifying the main focal point in your living room might feel like being a detective in your own space, but don’t worry—it’s easier than you think!

-It could be anything from a large picture window or French doors that frame a beautiful view, or a grand fireplace mantel that anchors the space.
+Start by scanning the room.
+What catches your eye first?
+What stands out as the most dominant feature in the room?
+It could be anything from a large picture window or French doors framing a beautiful view, to a grand fireplace mantel anchoring the space.

-The challenge starts when there’s a secondary focal point — be it an accent wall, an architectural element, or even a statement piece of furniture.
+The challenge arises when there’s a secondary focal point—like an accent wall, an architectural feature, or even a statement piece of furniture.

-It can play havoc with the living room furniture arrangement.
-Especially if they are on opposite sides of the room (like mine).
-Notice my fireplace on one side and the large entertainment center across from it.
+These can throw a wrench into your living room furniture arrangement, especially if they’re on opposite sides of the room (like mine).
+For example, I have a fireplace on one side and a large entertainment center on the other.

-Actually, depending upon how you enter the room, you might even say the decorative screen, hanging behind my couch, is a third focal point.
+In fact, depending on how you enter the room, you could even argue that the decorative screen behind my couch is a third focal point!

 beige couch against the wall with a blue recliner beside it and colorful pillows on the couch and accessories on the tablesPin